microsoft/soundscape/README.md

 # Openscape, an open source revival of Soundscape

 This is an in-progress community project to bring Soundscape, now Openscape, back to blind and visually impaired travelers everywhere.
+Join [our discord server](https://discord.gg/mqzFeAPu6A) to discuss the project, give feedback if you are a tester and help out.

 # What is Microsoft Soundscape